Employers: Emergency Paid Leave

 If you're looking for employee resources, please click here.

-- The first type, emergency paid sick leave, allows people to take time off if they are sick, if they are caring for a sick person, if they cannot work because of a government order to isolate, or if they need to take care of a child whose school or childcare is closed.
+- The first type, emergency paid sick leave, allows people to take time off if they are sick, if they are caring for a sick person, if they cannot work because of a government order to isolate, if they are receiving or recovering from a COVID-19 immunization, or if they need to take care of a child whose school or childcare is closed.

 - The second type, emergency family and medical leave, provides another option for people who need to care for a child whose school or childcare provider has closed due to the outbreak.